 * BlogHer 2012 OpEd “Voice of the Year 2012″ honoree

 * Remarkable Women connected by Nokia

 * BEFFTA 2011 nominee “Blog of the Year”

 * Concept Link 2011 20 must-follow African women

-Just want to second Ashley and say a HUGE thank you for all your hard work on Friday, and for bringing so much to the Afropolitans programme.
-I was particularly pleased that the panel discussion was so very well attended and I am only disappointed that I wasn’t able to listen to the whole thing.
-I know the fashion shows were a big hit and I can’t believe I didn’t get to catch one!
+A HUGE thank you for all your hard work on Friday, and for bringing so much to the Afropolitans programme at the V & A Museum.
+I was particularly pleased that the panel discussion was so very well attended and I know the fashion shows you curated were a big hit!

 There is nothing as sexy as a woman who knows her mind, knows what she wants and is unafraid to use her voice.
 If you resonate or appreciate this kind of woman, then the Ms. Afropolitan blog is for you.
 Serving fresh spoons of intellectual musings on current political affairs and issues affecting Black/African women in the diaspora and wherever they may be found, there is much to talk about, disagree with and agree on.